 Guy Kawasaki: I have a simple tactical question.
-So you see this document that I'm holding here?
-So this document, it’s the Word document printed out of the sixty-six new tips and findings.
-I want to know, whose idea was it to come up with this document and provide it to reviewers?
-Can I tell you like, no bullshit?
+So you see this document that I'm holding here.
+So this document It's the Word document, print it out of the sixty six new tips and findings.
+I want to know whose idea was it to come up with this document and provide it to reviewers?
+Can I tell you like no bullshit?

 I have received hundreds of books, hundreds of books.
-Yours is a revision as you pointed out, so maybe you had to do this because you need to show the delta between version one and version two?
+Yours is a revision as you pointed out.
+So maybe you had to do this because you need to show the delta between version one and version two.
 But I have never had something like this, so convenient and so easy in order to review a book, prepare for a podcast, anything like this.

 Guy Kawasaki: I would really like to know about the ramifications that you have figured out on the six principles of version one.
-So how has digitalization, social media, et cetera, change reciprocity, consistency, social proof, authority, liking, and scarcity?
+So how has digitalization, social media, et cetera, change reciprocity, consistency, social proof, authority, liking and scarcity?

-Robert Cialdini: Here's what's happened that I've learned in spending a lot of time on, the new platforms.
-Those principles stil, make a big difference.
-In fact, what has happened is that there's been a migration to those platforms, but they still work on those platforms because it's about human behavior.
+Robert Cialdini: Here's what's happened that, I've learned in spending a lot of time on, the new platforms.
+Those principles still make a big difference. in fact, what has happened is that there's been a migration to those platforms, but they still work on those platforms because it's about human behavior.
 At the end of the day, we're still asking people to move in our direction and those principles are part of the human condition.
 They're the sorts of things that are primal, that have developed either through the process of evolution or through the process of socialization to spur people, to say yes, when one or another of those principles, is encountered.

 And they looked at, which were the, tests, which were the features in those tests that produced the biggest conversion from prospect to purchaser.
 And they were the six principles of influence.
-It wasn't various technological features of the site, it was the six principles, even to the point that the top one was scarcity, but it was a particular form of scarcity.
+It wasn't, various technological features of the site.
+It was the six principles, even to the point that the top one was scarcity, but it was a particular form of scarcity.

-It was limited availability, limited number of products, or services, or opportunities, which the research in face-to-face interactions shows, works better than limited time offers, which was the same thing they found on the E platforms.
-So not only do you get scarcity winning the day–there was a supermarket examination of all the various signage and promotions that they had used over the years, this supermarket chain.
+It was limited availability, limited number of. products or services or opportunities, which the research in face-to-face interactions shows works better than limited time offers, which was the same thing they found on the E platforms.
+So not only do you get scarcity winning the day.
+There was a supermarket, examination of all the various signage and promotions that they had used over the years, this supermarket chain.
 And what did they find?
 They found that the top one was scarcity.
-And within that, within the scarcity appeals, it was scarcity of number rather than scarcity of time.
+And within that within the scarcity appeals.
+It was scarcity of number rather than scarcity of time.

 Right.
 That differentiated.
-So what we're finding is, these online platforms are using the same triggers of influence that we've always used, but they're using them–giving people more access to them.
+So what we're finding is these, online platforms are using the same triggers of influence that we've always used, but they're using them--giving people more access to them.
 So if I would say there was one principle of influence that has been elevated by the electronic media, it is social proof.

-That's the one that has risen the most, because now we have access to a greater number of individuals from all over the world; who are giving us their impressions, their experiences, their opinions — in chat groups, in user communities and so on, we can get access to social proof like never before, and that principle has taken the biggest leap forward, I think, since the initiation of electronic, marketingMarker
+That's the one that has risen the most because now we have access to a greater number of individuals from all over the world.
+Who are giving us their impressions, their experiences, their opinions in chat groups, in user, communities and so on.
+We can get access to social proof, like never before.
+And that principle has taken the biggest leap forward, I think since the, initiation of electronic, marketingMarker

-Guy Kawasaki: It has taken the biggest leap, but just to be sure, you're saying that it's still second to scarcity.
+it has taken the biggest leap, but just to be sure, you're saying that it's still second to scarcity.

 So this is a great question.
 And I think there is an answer to it.
 Say what is unique about your offer, about your product or service that people can't get unless they go to you.
-So, without having to limit the numbers that are available, you can say, honestly, “This is something that differentiates us from our competitor.
+So without having to limit the numbers that are available, you can say, honestly, this is something that differentiates us from our competitor.

 Robert Cialdini: This is correct.
 This is correct.
 And you strung the right string.

 Robert Cialdini: That's an interesting question, but the first thing you said is correct.
-It has worked.
-If you've ever seen these newscasts where somebody tries to cut ahead in line, and you lose your place compared to this person, people go nuts.
-They want to rip that person's, shirt off and throw them to the back of this, so, scarcity does work.
+It has worked, If you've ever seen, these newscasts where somebody tries to cut ahead in line, and you lose your place compared to this person, people go nuts.
+They want to rip that person's, shirt off and throw them to the back of this.
+So scarcity does work.
 The fact that so many people are clamoring for it, and there are limited. availability that certainly works.
-So does social proof in your corner, working for you.
+So does social proof in the same sense, right?

 That's the mistake that they're making, they fail to fill in that third data point in between what it used to be and what it is now.